Fill in order details

 4. Standards of Care: The board of nursing establishes and enforces standards of care for nursing practice.
 This includes setting guidelines for safe and competent nursing practice, as well as monitoring compliance with these standards.

-What is the indiana state board of nursing?
+What is the Indiana state board of nursing?

 The Indiana State Board of Nursing is the regulatory agency responsible for overseeing the practice of nursing in the state of Indiana.
 The board is an agency of the Indiana Professional Licensing Agency (IPLA), which is responsible for licensing and regulating various professions within the state.